heliophysicsPy/heliophysicsPy.github.io/_pyhc_projects/adding_to_pyhc_project_list.md

   python3: ["https://img.shields.io/badge/Good-brightgreen.svg", "Good"]
   license: ["https://img.shields.io/badge/Good-brightgreen.svg", "Good"]

+If your project logo is in GitHub, use a link to the raw image or else it won't render in the "card" view on the PyHC Projects page.

 Acceptable keywords are found in the [PyHC Taxonomy](https://github.com/heliophysicsPy/heliophysicsPy.github.io/blob/main/_data/taxonomy.yml).
 They are organized into seven categories for ease of use.
 If you feel that your project requires a keyword that is not yet in the taxonomy, you may include an update to `taxonomy.yml` in your PR.

 Once you've added your project's information to projects.yml, commit and push your changes.
 Then, create a new PR